Discovering the Panasonic JR-200U

 Pretty much all the information you see on this page is based on disassembling the ROM, individual chips’ data sheets, and simply trying things out.
 Jeff from Vintage Volts was so helpful as to scan the US version of the Service Manual, which helped to clarify some issues.
 Grab it here.
 As there’s better info available now, I’ve removed some inaccurate paragraphs from this page altogether.
 Do note that there are some differences between the NTSC and the PAL versions, esp. in clock pulse generation and rates, so even the Service Manual isn’t always authoritative.

-The main processor is an MN1800A, a clone of the Motorola MC6802 (which itself is a revision of the MC6800), reputedly running at 0.89 MHz.
+The main processor is an MN1800A, a clone of the Motorola MC6802 (which itself is a revision of the MC6800).
 The most notable difference is that the MN1800A does not have an internal oscillator.
+The A version of the chip can cope with speeds up to 1.5 MHz, whereas the normal one is limited to 1 MHz.
 Not much to see here:

 - Two 8-bit accumulators, A and B